eoinkelly/notes/ios-swift-objc/xcode-workspaces-projects-schemes.md

     * `schemes` are stored in here
     * xcode will create it for you the first time you open the project

+Every workspace has its own derived data dir (not stored under under your Xcode project dir) Multiple copies of the same workspace will use differen derived data dirs.

 # 2. Projects

 A project contains 4 kinds of thing: